kubeshop/testkube/README.md

 # Welcome to TestKube - your friendly Kubernetes testing framework!

-TestKube decouples test artefacts and execution from CI/CD tooling; tests are meant to be part of your clusters state and can be executed as needed:
+TestKube decouples test artifacts and execution from CI/CD tooling; tests are meant to be part of your clusters state and can be executed as needed:

 - Manually via kubectl cli